VobbyGames/vobbygames.github.io/PrivacyPolicy.md

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at TUB unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Multiland unless otherwise defined in this Privacy Policy.

 <b>Information Collection and Use</b>

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to advertising ID, IP address.
 The information that I request will be retained on your device and is not collected by me in any way.

-Link to privacy policy of third party service providers used by the app Appodeal
+Link to privacy policy of third party service providers used by the app:

+Appodeal

 <b>Log Data</b>